-Note: The SDMC might open external instructions for installing the feature.
-If so, follow those instructions to install the part.
+Note: The HMC might open external instructions for replacing the part.
+If so, follow those instructions to replace the part.

 Verifying the installed part

 You can verify a newly installed or replaced part on your system, logical partition, or expansion unit by using the operating system, stand-alone diagnostics, or the Hardware Management Console (HMC).